 Now I am based in Santa Barbara, California.
 I travel worldwide and also have a home base in Maui.
 Thank you so much for stopping by.
 If you like to get in touch for more information just send me a note.
 I'd love to hear from you.

 I see the poetry in life and the camera is my tool to capture these moments.
 I believe in the truth of the image in the heart of those moments when time stands still.
 In those moments, I am a conduit: there to capture the unscripted.
 When Emily Dickinson writes about hope as the thing with feathers or ee cummings writes that not even the rain has such small hands.
-When you experience something completely — the love in the room in which you are exchanging your vows, the adoration in your lovers gaze, the feel of your baby in your arms, the soft fur of your pet under your hands, the sun and salt on your skin, the sound of rain.
+When you experience something completely — the love in the room when you are exchanging your vows, the adoration in your lovers gaze, the feel of your baby in your arms, the soft fur of your pet under your hands, the sun and salt on your skin, the sound of rain.
 I am there not to intrude, to choreograph you or pose you, but to capture the moments when time stands still.
 Those are the moments I believe are the most real.
 Those are the moments I live for as a photographer: to become one with a subject enough for timelessness to reveal itself.
-And when it does, I will be there to capture it: the moment when the space you are in — be it a field, a barn, a church, a beach, your home — becomes a holy space.
+And when it does, I will be there to capture it: the moment when the space you are in becomes a holy space.
 There is a peace and energy about being in the moment that brings bliss to that experience.
-That peace and energy is my compass: When you open up and it flows through you…and the act of cherishing brings you out of linear experience.
+That energy is my compass: When you open up and it flows through you … and the act of cherishing brings you out of linear experience.
 Capturing what it feels like and transporting you back to that moment each time you look at the photograph.